 The third day starts with a nice breakfast at the restaurant before continuing our amazing experience along the road of the first expeditionary that discovered Machu Picchu.
 It starts in Santa Teresa and for those who reserved in advance they will do zip lining (and later this group will be taken by bus to the area known as Hidroelectrica).
 The rest of the group will begin a trek of 3 hrs. through the valley until reaching the meeting point of Hidroelectrica where the entire group joins for the lunch.
 It is a beautiful spot we reserved just for the occasion and it is well perfect for resting or having your first sneak peak over the Machu Picchu.
 After enjoying this spot, we will continue walking along the train track that is leading through this great jungle that the Inca knew by heart; to our final destination: Aguas Calientes.
 It lasts around 3 hrs. and you will encounter beautiful waterfalls, different Eco farms and possibly wildlife curious of your arrival in the region (arrival set for around 4:00pm).
 Here the group will spend the night in a hostel.
 At night we all will get together in a local restaurant to enjoy a great dinner and have a briefing about our next excursion to Machu Picchu.
 Then you are free to visit the city which is wonderful after sun’s set.

 Finally, on this last day of our Inca jungle tour we get up and ready for 4:00am.
 We will head toward Machu Picchu and our trek will follow an ascending path through the forest for 45 min. (after registering first to the primary control gate - opening at 5:00am).
 The access to Machu Picchu is possible only after 6am.
 Then the private guided tour will lead us within the Inca citadel for about 2 hours - full explanation about the site will be given and additional time for questions will be allowed -.
 When finished, the travelers that booked the hiking for Huayna Picchu or Machu Picchu Montaña will be free to continue their adventure.
 The climbing lasts normally from .75 to 1 hour for Huayna Picchu and 1.5 to 2 hours for Montaña.
-The way up is steeply at some points but worth the effort because the view from the top is absolutely breathtaking and you have the opportunity to discover more ruins, while for Machu Picchu Montaña it is not as steep as Huayna Picchu, you have normal stairs, but you get even higher! *Please note that time schedule is important, hence don´t forget to ask your guide to what time you are scheduled (the site close at 5:00pm).
-In the afternoon you will have to descend on your own from Machu Picchu to the town of Hidroelectrica and then catch a bus where the group will be picked up and transferred to Cusco.
+The way up is steeply at some points but worth the effort because the view from the top is absolutely breathtaking and you have the opportunity to discover more ruins, while for Machu Picchu Montaña it is not as steep as Huayna Picchu, you have normal stairs, but you get even higher! *Please note on what schedule you are riding as it is important for organizing your return.
+Hence, don´t forget to ask your guide for what time you are scheduled (tickets to Machu Picchu are valid until noon).
+In the afternoon you will have to descend on your own from Machu Picchu to the town of Hidroelectrica and then catch a bus for 3pm (if you didn't request a train add-on) where the group will be picked up and transferred to Cusco.
 This all ends in the Plaza de Armas at around 9h30pm where you can return to your normal life!